ustwo/branded-interactions/README.md

 - [x] Presets
 - [x] Live-updating sliders for spring values
 - [ ] Label sliders
+- [ ] Context for slider changes (a visual point at the original setting for each)
-- [ ] Update presets with useful values
+- [x] Update presets with useful values
 - [ ] Update and add in-device examples (menus etc)
 - [x] Better custom settings
 - [ ] Save, edit, export functionality on custom settings